addei/LinuxEmbeddedProjects/virtRasp/README.md

 ### 3. Build from the source (not recommended)
-It is possible to build necessery packages from the source.
+It is possible to build necessary packages from the source.
 This is more advanced way to do it, and usually not recommended as it means user needs to maintain packages by themselves.

 ### Add user to kvm group